Natalie volunteered as a tutor at My STEM Help from 2020 to 2022. She is now an undergraduate at Stanford.

-Natalie was one of four students to represent CT at the National MathCounts in 8th grade, and has since won many math competitions/awards including receiving the Maryam Mirzakhani AMC 10 award (given to the top 5 AMC10 female scorers in New England), winning 1st place in the Girls in Math at Yale high school math competition, winning 1st place nationally in the Math Kangaroo for two years, and being the only freshman to get a perfect score in CSAML (the CT state math league) in 2019.
-Besides math, Natalie also won the Technological Innovation award at the 2020 Connecticut Science Fair (with her project, Using Artificial Intelligence to Uncover the Connection between RNA Gene Expression and Cancer) and recently came in 4th place at the Girls Programming League out of 220 contestants.
+Natalie was one of four students to represent CT at the National MathCounts in 8th grade, and has since won math competitions including the Maryam Mirzakhani AMC 10 award (given to the top 5 AMC10 female scorers in New England), winner at Girls in Math at Yale high school math competition, top scorer at the the CT state math league (CSAML) and Fairfield County Math League (FCML).
+Besides math, Natalie also won the Technological Innovation award at the 2020 Connecticut Science Fair.
+She is a National finalist at the USA Chemistry Olympiad, and was selected as one of 40 national winners (out of 6000+ applicants) at NCWIT's Aspiration in Computing Award (AiC).

-Natalie has also attended some well known STEM summer camps, including Awesomemath, Stanford's artificial intelligence program (AI4ALL), as well as Stanford's math summer camp (SUMaC).
-She is a member of Mensa and also the Study of Exceptional Talent (SET) by John's Hopkins Center for Talented Youth (CTY).
-Outside of STEM, Natalie loves sailing and public speaking.
-She has been appearing on Sinovision TV Channel, hosting talent shows and advocating for girls in STEM.
+Natalie has attended some well known STEM summer camps, including Awesomemath, Stanford's artificial intelligence program (AI4ALL), Stanford's math summer camp (SUMaC), and Research Science Institute (RSI).
+She is a member of Mensa and the Study of Exceptional Talent (SET) by John's Hopkins Center for Talented Youth (CTY).
+Outside of STEM, Natalie loves cooking, sailing and public speaking.
+She has been appearing on TV, hosting talent shows and advocating for girls in STEM.